 - Determine family connections as far back as possible by carrying out X-chromosome comparisons.

 On PROMETHEASE.com, you can upload your raw DNA data directly from your computer or import it from 23andme.
-The platform also accepts uploaded data in many formats from most DNA testing services including FTDNA and AncestryDNA.
+The platform also accepts uploaded data from most DNA testing services, including FTDNA and AncestryDNA.

 The analysis takes around 15 minutes, after which you will receive a personalized report that summarizes the important details of the data and directs you to the scientific literature to learn more.

 The report provides genealogical details to help you learn more about your ancestry and health information regarding your genetic risks for certain illnesses such as Alzheimer’s.

 One analysis costs $5.

-It is important to note that Promethease.com uses information from SNPedia to analyze DNA data and create reports.
+It is important to note that Promethease.com uses information from SNPedia to analyze personal DNA data and create reports.
 SNPedia is a wiki on human genetics.

 Interpretome is a free DNA analysis tool created by genetic experts from Stanford University.
 Unlike most other analysis platforms, it only supports data files from Lumigenix and 23andme.
 This tool has been renamed to GENOtation.

 Though the report will contain genealogy information, it is a bit scarce when it comes to details concerning genetic health risks.

 One of the more exciting tools you will find useful is the Principal Component Analysis (PCA) package.
 Using this tool, you can get your genome analyzed to determine your global ancestry.
 The result is displayed in the form of a position on a global map.

 Using another tool, you can also check how much of your genome is inherited from the Neanderthal man.